 \section{Discussion}

-When fine-tuned on transformations tasks, even small pre-trained LMs consistently achieve close to 100\% accuracies when generalizing out of distribution \citep{mueller-etal-2022-coloring,mueller-linzen-2023-plant}.
-In contrast, LLMs supervised with in-context examples are far more prone to relying on spurious positional or word-level features.
-It is surprising that we are easily able to obtain outputs that do not align with the grammar of English, given that the training objective of language models directly optimizes for the production of probable sequences.
-Larger and deeper models generally behave in a manner more consistent with syntactic structure \citep{mueller-linzen-2023-plant}, but this trend does not generalize to ICL.
-Our findings provide evidence that, despite impressive performance on downstream tasks, \textbf{LLMs do not consistently leverage the latent structure of language when processing or generating linguistic data.} Rather, they detect and use a series of heuristics (like the \textsc{Move-affirmative} heuristic described in \S\ref{sec:analysis}) to reason and generate.
-LLMs will therefore struggle to generalize well outside of their exemplars' distribution when supervised via ICL.
+LLMs guided via ICL often explain the structure of input examples and tasks using spurious positional and word-level features (\S\ref{sec:results}), as well as spurious syntactic heuristics (\S\ref{sec:hans}).
+It is surprising that LLMs generalize in a manner not consistent with English grammar, given that language models are directly optimized over a large quantity of long contexts to produce probable sequences.
+Larger and deeper models generally behave in a manner more consistent with syntactic structure when fine-tuned \citep{mueller-linzen-2023-plant}, but this trend does not generalize to ICL.
+Thus, despite impressive performance on downstream tasks, our findings provide evidence that \textbf{LLMs do not consistently leverage the latent structure of language when processing or generating language.} LLMs will therefore struggle to generalize well outside of their exemplars' distribution.

+\textbf{Chain-of-thought has significantly different impacts on ID vs.\ OOD examples.} In transformations tasks, it sometimes improved ID performance while maintaining or decreasing OOD performance; on \textsc{Hans}, it significantly increased reliance on syntactic heuristics.
+This reveals an actionable takeaway: one should perform thorough evaluations when prompt tuning.
+Results from overall (rather than label-specific) accuracies and in-distribution examples can be misleading.
+A caveat is that one could always tune these prompts further to obtain better performance, just as one could always tune hyperparameters to obtain better models.

-\textbf{Code pre-training improves generalization in large language models.} Various studies have observed that LMs pre-trained on large amounts of code perform better on various NLP tasks and linguistic evaluations \citep{kim-schuster-2023-entity,madaan-etal-2022-language,sap-etal-2022-neural}.
+\textbf{Code pre-training improves LLM generalization.} Various studies observe that LMs trained on large amounts of code perform better on various NLP tasks and linguistic evaluations \citep{kim-schuster-2023-entity,madaan-etal-2022-language,sap-etal-2022-neural}.
 Why is code such an effective signal when mixed with natural language?
 Some have speculated that code provides additional grounding \citep[][\emph{inter alia}]{potts-2020-understand,merrill-etal-2021-provable}.
-Perhaps more importantly, code contains frequent instances of long-range state tracking, as well as hierarchically structured classes and function stacks, each of which may impart inductive biases that are helpful for representing natural linguistic structure.
-GPT-3.5 \texttt{code-davinci-002} performs significantly better than comparable models, further reinforcing this finding.
-Only GPT-4 performs as well as \texttt{code-davinci-002}, but we know little about GPT-4's architecture, scale, or training corpus, so it is difficult to discern what is responsible.
+Perhaps more importantly, code contains frequent instances of long-range state tracking, as well as hierarchically structured classes and function stacks; these may impart inductive biases that are helpful for learning hierarchical linguistic structure.